-The mushroom ingredient is typically found in many recipes, but have you wondered what their benefits are?
-Read on to know the importance of mushroom not just in our health but also on our planet.
+Mushrooms are a welcome ingredient in most dishes, but have you wondered what their benefits are?
+Read on to know the importance of mushroom not just to our health but also the planet.

 Environmental and Health Benefits of a Mushroom

 There are over a million types of fungi covering the planet and 270 that have healing properties that we know of.
 We share the Earth with 25% mycelium like the tree roots of mushrooms.

 Mycelium Definition: The vegetative part of a fungus that consists of a mass branching, thread-like hyphae.

 It turns out that even the common mushrooms we consume are powerful disease fighters, anti-inflammatory, super tasty, a great source of vitamins/minerals, and have the potential to save the world.

 We now know that eating just five of these fungi, of the white button variety, can help fight tumor growth in breast cancer cells.
 At the Beckman Research Institute of the City of Hope in CA, they found and reported that these fungi shut off the estrogen capabilities of the cells to bring them back to almost baseline.

 Turkey tail mushroom species have been deeply studied by a mycologist, Paul Stamets.

 They even cured his mother of stage 4 breast cancer.
 Oddly enough, we share 80-85% of our DNA with the mushroom kingdom, and that is perhaps why it is such powerful medicine.